Universal relations for rotating Boson Stars: Numerical implementation.

-\paragraph*{Numerical implementation.---}
+\section{Numerical implementation.}

-To perform the numerical integration of the EKG system we first rescale the radial distance and angular frequency by the mass $\mu$ of the boson field, $ r\rightarrow r\mu, w\rightarrow w/\mu$.
-This redefinition of the length removes the explicit $\mu$ dependence from the field equations.
-For simplicity we also rescale the field $ \phi\rightarrow\phi\sqrt{4\pi}$.
+To perform the numerical integration of the EKG system we first rescale the radial distance and angular frequency by the mass $\mu$ of the boson field, $ r\rightarrow r\mu, w\rightarrow w/\mu$, thus removing the explicit $\mu$ dependence from the field equations.
+For simplicity, we also rescale the field $ \phi\rightarrow\phi\sqrt{4\pi}$.